 So you want to learn how to fuel for your upcoming marathon?
 No problem.
-Just do a quick Google search and… oh God!!
+Just do a quick Google search for burning carbohydrates and fat and… oh God!!
 Your search returned about 41 million (41,300,000 to be exact!) search results, all of which likely differ in the advice given.

 The topic of fueling is very confusing.
 This is primarily due to several factors: